mwpastore/sinja/README.md

-still working on a better way to handle this (as well as a way to provide standalone resource controllers for e.g. cloud functions), but for the time being you can store each resource block as its own Proc, and pass it to the `resource` keyword in lieu of a block.
+still working on a better way to handle this (as well as a way to provide standalone resource controllers for e.g. cloud functions), but for the time being you can store each resource block as its own Proc, and pass it to the `resource` keyword as a block.
 The migration to some future solution should be relatively painless.
 For example:

 ```ruby
 # controllers/foo_controller.rb